Balmoral Castle: The Scottish Home of the British Royal Family

 While Balmoral Castle is a private residence, parts of the estate are open to the public during certain times of the year.
 Visitors can explore the gardens and some areas of the grounds, and there is a visitor center where tourists can learn about the history of the castle and the royal family's connection to it.
 That's exactly what we did, along with a lovely tour of the grounds and the castle's famed Ballroom.

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
 Tap here for more information.

-Our Balmoral Castle highlights
+Our Balmoral Castle Highlights

 We visited in April 2019, while on our Scotland road trip.
 It was part of our month long first date!
 We met on Instagram in February of that year, and after meeting for the first time in Australia on a Royal Caribbean Cruise, Jenn decided to come to England.
 Literally the day after we landed, we took a road trip up to Scotland, for the both of us it was our first time in this beautiful country.